cds-snc/gcds-docs/src/en/components/radio-group/design.md

 ---
-title: Radio Group
+title: Radio group
 layout: 'layouts/component-documentation.njk'
 translationKey: 'radiogroupDesign'
 tags: ['radiogroupEN', 'design']
 date: "git Last Modified"
 ---

-## Radio Group anatomy - with fieldset
+## Radio group anatomy - with fieldset

 <ol class="anatomy-list">
   <li>The <strong>fieldset legend</strong> acts as a heading to identify the grouped radios.
 Legend text is left aligned and in sentence case (only the initial letter is capitalized).</li>